 How popular is the baby name Katherine in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Katherine and check out all the blog posts that mention the name Katherine.
+Plus, check out all the blog posts that mention the name Katherine.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 The girl name Summerlynn adds up to 154, which reduces to one (1+5+4=10; 1+0=1).

 1 via 163

 The boy name Constantinos adds up to 163, which reduces to one (1+6+3=10; 1+0=1).

 1 via 172

 The girl name Trinityrose adds up to 172, which reduces to one (1+7+2=10; 1+0=1).

 First, we’ll look at the significance assigned to “1” by two different numerological sources.
 Second, and more importantly, ask yourself if “1” or any of the intermediate numbers above have any special significance to you.